maxatome/go-testdeep/README.md

 FAIL  github.com/maxatome/go-testdeep  0.006s
 ```

-If `CreateRecord` set `Name` field to "Alice" value instead of
+If `CreateRecord` had not set `Name` field to "Alice" value instead of
-expected "Bob", output would be:
+expected "Bob", output would have been:
 ```
 --- FAIL: TestCreateRecord (0.00s)
   test_test.go:22: Failed test 'Newly created record'